Retinal detachment repair

 Toggle: English / Spanish

-Retinal detachment repair is eye surgery to place a detached retina back into its normal position.
+Retinal detachment repair is eye surgery to place a retina back into its normal position.
+The retina is the light-sensitive tissue in the back of the eye.
+Detachment means that it has pulled away from the layers of tissue around it.

-This article describes the repair of rhegmatogenous retinal detachments -- retinal detachments that occur due to a hole or tear in the retina.
+This article describes the repair of rhegmatogenous retinal detachments.
+These occur due to a hole or tear in the retina.

 Scleral buckling; Vitrectomy; Pneumatic retinopexy; Laser retinopexy